 464 The Coordinated Entry System (CES) is a facet of the homeless response system,

 465 encompassing Access, Assessment Prioritization, Referral, and Placement.
-HUD mandates that where households experiencing homelessness can get help finding housing and other resources.
-Individuals and families experiencing homelessness may call ahead to schedule an
+HUD mandates that

 466 each CoC have a CES.
 Locally, the functions of this system are held by the KCRHA.
 Regional